hash123shaikh/reproducibility-hnc-cnn/README.md

 As a result, we developed a less complex network based on previous work, trained and evaluated the performance for outcome prediction (distant metastasis, loco-regional failure and overall survival), and evaluated the impact of pre-processing the CT scans and the model selection method.
 In this repository, you'll find the necessary tools to train/validate/test the proposed model.
 Additionally, it also includes the necessary tools to reproduce the work by using the same seeds (./seed.xlsx).

-‼️In the meantime, we've updated the code and library versions (due to vulnerabilities).
-To recreate the environment used to train our model, use the docker image `pmateus/hn-cnn:1.4.0` and code version available in the branch `reproduce`.

 ## Requirements

-To train/validate/test the model you can use docker (the necessary docker images are available) and docker-compose.
-This avoids the need to configure a local environment and guarantees an equal environment to the one used while developing the network.

-Docker images:
-- FSL official image: `vistalab/fsl-v5.0`
-- Custom docker image for pre-processing and training the network: `pmateus/hn-cnn:1.5.0`

 It's also possible to configure a local environment without using docker, directly install the necessary dependencies using the `requirements.txt` file.

-## Notes

-Due to vulnerabilities in the dependencies, we updated the versions starting with release `pmateus/hn-cnn:1.5.0`.
-The information on the original versions and code can be found in the release for version `1.4.0` (and on the branch `reproduce`).

 ## Data pre-processing